cdomingu/MRandPD/README.md

 9. Run the analysis under the GSMR method.
 10. Implement bi-directional MR if possible
 Repeat this process for every exposure proposed.

+The MRAnalysis_examplePipeline.sh is an example bash script with all the code needed to run any MR study by providing twho set of summary statistics in the specified format.
+The scripts BetaPositiveHarmonization.R, SameEAHarmonization.R and R2andFstatistic_calculation.R will be called thoughout the MRAnalysis_examplePipeline.sh script, in which the las step will provide the input files for the IVW, MRPRESSO and GSMR Mendelian Randomization methods.
+The scripts for the MRAnalysis are intended for RStudio.
+The MRAnalysis_IVWMRMPRESSO.Rmd is needed to run the IVW and MRPRESSO methods.
+For running GSMR, first run the last lines in MRAnalysis_examplePipeline.sh and then proceed to run the script MRAnalysis_GSMR.Rmd